sapnasharmanaresh/blood-bank/posts/2012-11-01-smurf-and-using-sass-extend.markdown

 # About SMURF and using Sass @extend

-The first part of this blogpost will first give you an overview on "SMURF", which stands for **S**calable, **M**odular, re**U**sable **R**ails **F**rontends and is our effort to implement the SMACSS approach using Sass (& Rails).
-While the second part will be about the lessons we learned along our way about the sensible usage of Sass' powerful but dangerous <code>@extend</code> functionality.
+The first part of this blogpost gives you an overview on "**SMURF**", which stands for **S**calable, **M**odular, re**U**sable **R**ails **F**rontends and is our effort to implement the SMACSS approach using Sass (& Rails).
+The second part is about the lessons we learned along our way about the sensible usage of Sass' powerful but dangerous <code>@extend</code> functionality.

 Back in March I attended a SMACSS workshop by Jonathan Snook ([@snookca](https://twitter.com/snookca)) and wrote a blogpost about the ["Future of Stylesheets"](/blog/2012/03/28/smacss-and-sass-the-future-of-stylesheets) with my first thoughts on implementing the SMACSS approach using the [Sass preprocessor language](http://sass-lang.com).
 Well, the topic has kept us busy for all the time since and and this "Future of Stylesheets" has now actually started to be codified in the form of SMURF and we have gained some valuable experience from using it in our first projects.

-## Part I)  What is SMURF?
+## I)  What is SMURF?

-SMURF basically consist of two things:  firstly it's a set of coding conventions for writing SMACSS-style CSS modules using Sass, and secondly it's a Ruby gem called ["Smurfville"](https://github.com/railslove/smurfville) which helps you to generate "living styleguides" based on your SMURF-following Sass code.
-However, in this post we will mostly talk about it's coding conventions that are designed to lead to better, more modular frontends.
+SMURF basically consists of two things:  firstly, it's a set of coding conventions for writing SMACSS-style CSS modules using Sass, and secondly it's a Ruby gem called ["Smurfville"](https://github.com/railslove/smurfville) which helps you to generate "living styleguides" based on your SMURF-following Sass code.
+However, in this post we will mostly talk about the coding conventions that are designed to lead to better, more modular frontends.

 ## How to write better frontend code using SMACSS & Sass